 Instructions using the Nutribaby

-1. Fill the water tank.
-Place the eggs in the large basket and the sweet potato and persimmon chunks in the smaller basket.
+- Fill the water tank.
+Place the eggs in the large basket and the sweet potato and persimmon chunks into the smaller basket.
 Stack the baskets and start a 15 minute steam cycle.

-3. Crack the eggs open and discard the shells and white part (these may be saved for another recipe), and scooping out the yolks and placing in the blender.
-Add the sweet potato, persimmon and fresh liquid (I do not recommend using the liquid from the steamer tray) and puree until smooth, adding additional liquid if needed in 1/4 cup increments.
+- Crack the eggs open and discard the shells and white part (these may be saved for another recipe), and scooping out the yolks and placing in the blender.
+Add the sweet potato, persimmon and fresh liquid (I do not recommend using the liquid from the steamer) and puree until smooth, adding additional liquid if needed in 1/4 cup increments.

 Instructions for Regular Cooking Method

-3. Crack the eggs open and discard the shells and white part (these may be saved for another recipe) and scooping out the yolks and placing in the blender.
-Add the sweet potato, persimmon and liquid (you may use the reserved water in this cook method) and puree until smooth, adding additional liquid if needed in 1/4 cup increments.
+- Crack the eggs open and discard the shells and white part (these may be saved for another recipe) and scooping out the yolks and placing into the blender.
+Add the sweet potato, persimmon and liquid (you may use the reserved water in this cook method) and puree until smooth, adding additional liquid if needed in 1/4 cup increments if needed.